jbetz-jhu/CovariateAdjustmentTutorial/time_to_event_5fu_colon_cancer.md

 calculating the restricted mean survival time (RMST) and survival probability with and without adjustment for covariates.
-These methods are contrasted against methods commonly used in observational studies and randomized trials, such as the log-rank test and Cox Proportional Hazards model.
+These methods are contrasted against methods commonly used in observational studies and randomized trials, such as the logrank test and Cox Proportional Hazards model.

 #### Using This Tutorial